Last Updated on September 14, 2021

-Now it might be some specific issue with my demographic (ie, India) that their are not a lot of tests available, but compared to usertesting, I would not rely too much on this site.
-I would just suggest you to create an account on it and see if you get invited for any tests.
-Since their is no minimum payout, you can make a quick 5-10$ if you are lucky enough.
+Now it might be some specific issue with my demographic and people from other parts of the world are definitely earning from it.
+But compared to usertesting, I would not rely too much on this site.
+I would suggest you create an account on it and see if you get invited for any tests.
+Since there is no minimum payout, you can make a quick 5-10$ if you are lucky enough.

 Note: Even though I have never been paid by this site, there are a lot of people on Reddit who vouch for this.
 So, it is definitely a legit site and not a scam.